 FRENCH NO. 8 – World no. 50 Stephane Robert

 Possessing a career-high ranking at the grand old age of 36, Robert should be more than proud of himself.
-A long-time fighter on the lower tiers of the ATP tour, he attained widespread recognition with his first round, five-set upset of Tomas Berdych in the 2011 French Open first round.
-Robert – who reached his first ATP semifinal since 2015 in Moscow two weeks ago – was ranked world no. 558 in May 2015.
+A long-time fighter on the lower tiers of the ATP tour, he attained widespread recognition with his five-set upset of Tomas Berdych in the 2011 French Open first round.
+Robert – who reached his first ATP semifinal since 2015 in Moscow two weeks ago – was ranked world no. 558 as recently as May 2015.

 FRENCH NO. 9 – World no. 60 Adrian Mannarino (Twitter @AdrianMannarino)